-The first step towards participating in a work-study program is putting in a request for a work-study award when you are filling out the FAFSA or Free Application for Federal Student Form.
+The first step towards participating in a work-study program is putting in a request for a work-study award when you complete the FAFSA or Free Application for Federal Student Form.
 Filling out this application will help you qualify for all federal financial aid programs, including the work-study program.
 This will be considered as a part of your total financial aid.

 If the college you are attending participates in the work-study program, they will offer you a job.
 These jobs are typically awarded on a first come first served basis so the earlier you apply, the higher your chances of getting a job that is relevant to your course of study.